andrea-super/wands-data/README.md

 The dataset allows objective benchmarking and evaluation of search engines on an E-Commerce dataset.
 Key features of this dataset includes:

 1. 42,994 candidate products
-2. 480 queries
+2. ~~480 queries~~
-3. 233,448 (query,product) relevance judgements
+3. ~~233,448 (query,product) relevance judgements~~

 Please refer to the paper for more details.

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow the steps below; we used just the `product.csv` dataset, so if you want to make use fo the `query.csv` and `label.csv` files head on over to the Wayfair WANDS repo here: https://github.com/wayfair/WANDS.

 ### Installation

 Clone the repo